andrew/ultimate-awesome/README.md

 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [Awesome-Few-Shot-Image-Generation](https://github.com/bcmi/Awesome-Few-Shot-Image-Generation) - A curated list of papers, code and resources pertaining to few-shot image generation.
 - [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
+- [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [awesome-ai-infrastructures](https://github.com/1duo/awesome-ai-infrastructures) - Infrastructures™ for Machine Learning Training/Inference in Production.
 - [LLM-Planning-Papers](https://github.com/AGI-Edgerunners/LLM-Planning-Papers) - Must-read Papers on Large Language Model (LLM) Planning.
 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.